trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 {% endhighlight %}

-This data structure is more flexible and for whatever we need to do to create game cards, quizzes, school exams, etc.
+This data structure is more flexible and ready for whatever we need to do to create game cards, quizzes, school exams, etc.

 I was specifically asked to output the questions and answers to a Word document, keeping the bold formatting as the indicator of each correct answer.
 To encode this information, we can wrap asterisks conditionally around the correct answers for markdown formatting (thanks to [Hao Ye](https://twitter.com/Hao_and_Y){:target="_blank"} for the suggestion!).